FAQ About Car Accidents

 Finding accurate information about car accidents can be challenging.
 Friends or family might tell you one thing.
 Insurance companies might tell you something else.
 Separating fact from fiction can be a challenge.

 That’s why we compiled this list of some of the most frequently asked questions about car accidents.
-This list is based on many of the questions people often ask us at Villari, Brandes & Giannone, P.C., based in Philadelphia.
+This list is based on many of the questions people often ask us at Villari, Giannone and Matteo, based in Philadelphia.

 Our attorneys take their jobs very seriously.
 That’s because we know what’s at stake – your health, your financial well-being, and even your peace of mind.
 That’s why we want to help you every step of the way.
 Simply contact us and schedule your free case evaluation today.